Paterson Rangers: History

 The origins of the Paterson Rangers is unknown, but they entered the Metropolitan Association Football League for the 1904-1905 season and on April 25, 1905 lost to the New York Caledonians in the semifinals of the New York State Cup.
 In 1906, the Rangers joined the professional National Association Football League and remained in that league until 1915.
-No records for the Rangers exist after that year.
+They also competed in their first American Cup in 1906.
+No records for the Rangers exist after the 1914–15 season.